Here's a breakdown of some of the benefits and drawbacks of FreedomPlus personal loans.

 How to apply for a loan with FreedomPlus

 You can apply online through the FreedomPlus website or by calling a loan consultant.
 To start the process, enter your loan amount and purpose and then your state to check if the lender operates where you live.
 If it does, you’ll need to provide your name, employment status, income level, address and date of birth.

 FreedomPlus will then run a soft inquiry on your credit report to see if you’re prequalified for the amount you requested.
-If you are, you’ll be given a phone number where you can speak with a loan consultant to complete the application process.
+If you are, you’ll be given a phone number so you can speak with a loan consultant to complete the application process.

-Before you sign a contract, though, take a few minutes to compare what FreedomPlus has to offer with personal loan rates from other top lenders.
+Before you sign a contract, though, compare what FreedomPlus has to offer with personal loan rates from other top lenders.